Preschool Sorting Activity Using Recycled Denim Pockets

 Decorate pockets to reinforce counting skills.

-• In this example we used self-adhesive stars and foam numerals.
+• We used self-adhesive stars and foam numerals.

 Hang the panel on a wall or door where it is accessible.
-Kids can choose from a variety of materials you provide, or simply find objects that will fit in the pockets.
+Kids can choose from a variety of materials you provide, or simply find objects in the home or classroom that will fit in the pockets.

 recycle denim for a preschool math activity